Christian personal law

 Christian personal law or family law regulates adoption, divorce, guardianship, marriage and succession in India.
-The provisions of canon law concerning marriage are recognised as the personal law of Catholics in India (except in the state of Goa).
-Marriages of Indian Catholics (except in the state of Goa) are regulated by the Indian Christian Marriage Act, 1872.
-Christian Personal Law is not applicable in the state of Goa.
-The Goa civil code, also called the Goa Family Law, is the set of civil laws that regulate the residents of the Indian state of Goa.
-In India, as a whole, there are religion-specific civil codes that separately govern adherents of different religions.
-Goa is an exception to that rule in that a single secular code/law governs all Goans, irrespective of religion, ethnicity or linguistic affiliation.
+The provisions of canon law concerning marriage are recognised as the personal law of Roman Catholics in India (except in the state of Goa).
+Marriages of Indian Christians are regulated by the Indian Christian Marriage Act, 1872.
+Christian personal law is not applicable in Goa; instead, the Goa civil code (also known as Goa Family Law) is the set of civil laws that regulate the residents of the Indian state of Goa.
+In India as a whole, there are religion-specific civil codes that separately govern adherents of different religions.
+Goa is an exception to that rule in that a single secular code governs all Goans, irrespective of religion, ethnicity or linguistic affiliation.

 Adoption

-Christians in India can adopt children by resorting to section 41 of the Juvenile Justice (Care and Protection of Children) Act 2006 read with the Guidelines and Rules issued by various State Governments.
+Christians in India can adopt children by resorting to section 41 of the Juvenile Justice (Care and Protection of Children) Act of 2006 and the guidelines and rules issued by various state governments.